-- issues around the identity of other persons such as family and employers; - identity of persons involved and their privacy and the impact of publication on them; and - the risk of unfairly impugning the name of other practitioners if the responsible person is not named. - [64] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest18.
-It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest.
+- issues around the identity of other persons such as family and employers; - identity of persons involved and their privacy and the impact of publication on them; and - the risk of unfairly impugning the name of other practitioners if the responsible person is not named. - The courts have also stated that an adverse finding in a disciplinary case usually [52] requires that the name of the practitioner be published in the public interest17.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [53] The Board does not consider that any further publication is required.